SYK-08/nuttx/README.md

     make savedefconfig

-That make target will generate a defconfig file in the top-level directory.
+That makes the target will generate a defconfig file in the top-level directory.
 The size reduction is really quite remarkable:

     wc -l .config defconfig